-This topic describes how to modify the permissions of a standard account that is created on an ApsaraDB RDS for MySQL instance.
-The permissions of a privileged account can only be reset to the default settings.
+This topic describes how to modify the permissions of a standard account on an ApsaraDB RDS for MySQL instance.
+The permissions of a privileged account can only be reset to the default settings but cannot be modified.

 - In the left-side navigation pane, click Accounts.

-- Find the standard account whose permissions you want to modify, and click the Edit Permissions icon in the Actions column.
+- Find the standard account whose permissions you want to modify, and click Edit Permissions in the Actions column.

 - In the Modify Account Permissions pane, modify the permissions of the standard account.